rowanwins/shamos-hoey/README.md

 ## Similar modules
 If you need to find the points of self-intersection I suggest using the [sweepline-intersections module](https://github.com/rowanwins/sweepline-intersections).
 The sweeline-intersections module is also smaller (4kb vs 12kb) and very fast for most use cases.
-It uses alot of the same logic although doesn't inlude a tree structure which makes us the major dependency for this library.
+It uses alot of the same logic although doesn't inlude a tree structure which makes up the major dependency for this library.

 ## Benchmarks